 Specific forms of climbing require ascending with the right partners.
-The right partners, in this sense, means climbers with more experience.
+The right partners, in this sense, meaning climbers with more experience.

 When top-roping, using a beginner climber instead of an experienced climber as your belayer can be deadly.
 The belayer is the only obstacle between the climber and a fatal fall.

 Surely, beginner climbers would want an advanced climber with experience to be in such a position.
-When lead climbing, it’s best an advanced climber take the lead.
+When lead climbing, it’s best for an advanced climber to take the lead.

 5. Understand climbing lingos and command